Eau Claire Property Division Lawyers

 One of the most contested aspects of any divorce is how the couple’s various shared assets will be divided.

-At Otto & Steiner Law, S.C., we have extensive experience helping individuals navigate divorce.
+At Otto & Steiner Law, S.C., our family lawyers have extensive experience helping individuals navigate divorce.
 Having an Eau Claire property division attorney on your side during the divorce process can help ensure that your rights are protected.
 While assets are not always divided equally, our firm can work to make sure they are divided fairly so that your best interests are secure.
 No matter how complex your case may be, you can rely on our team for compassionate, methodical legal assistance and uncompromising representation every step of the way.

 Wisconsin is one of several U.S. states (the others are Alaska, Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, and Washington) labeled as a community property state.
 In community property states, all marital property is subject to a 50/50 split upon divorce.